DrenMaisey/WorkaroundNote/PackageManagment in Powershell.md

 install-packageprovider -name chocolatey

-It must be done within a console eith maximun privilege
+It must be done within a console with maximun privilege